NumDev2310/GodotMetaMaskLogin/README.md

 ## Optional Vite frontend hosting

 Because there is no server-side storing of information outside of the Godot server, the frontend really is just a generic piece of software that guides the browser toward delivering the Metamask signature to the Godot application.
 Therefore, you do not have to host your own copy of the frontend.
 You can leave the program as is and it will send users to https://auth.numdev.live and gather the correct information back to Godot.
-However, you may choose to generate you own version so you can use your own URL, and perhaps change the logo on the web frontend for that of your own game.
+However, you may choose to generate your own version so you can use your own URL, and perhaps change the logo on the web frontend for that of your own game.
 In this case, you'll need to work from the /MetaMaskFE folder, which contains a Vite template that asks the user for the MetaMask signature.

 ```
 npm install